Google's Suez Canal Easter egg brings boatloads of fun

 Source: sites.google.com

-A search for 'Suez Canal' and 'Ever Given' surfaces a hidden surprise.
+A search for "Suez Canal" or "Ever Given" surfaces a hidden surprise.

 More in www.cnet.com